vorpalnet/blade/services/analytics/README.md

 ## Database

 The persistence unit is `BladeAnalytics`, bound to the `jdbc/BladeAnalytics` data source.
-Schema DDL generation is off by design: `sql/MySQL-database-schema.sql` is the single source of truth (the Oracle variant is regenerated from it).
-WLST helpers for provisioning MySQL, Oracle ADB, and the schema live in `notes/`. (`notes/design.md` is historical JPA/JMS working notes from the pre-CloudEvents design — read `package-info.java` for the current architecture.)
+Schema DDL generation is off by design. `sql/MySQL-database-schema.sql` and `sql/Oracle-database-schema.sql` are maintained side by side and kept in step by `SchemaAgreementTest`, which also checks them against the entities — that test exists because a mismatch between the two once meant the Oracle write path had never worked at all.
+WLST helpers for provisioning MySQL, Oracle ADB, and the schema live in `notes/`.
+(`notes/design.md` is historical JPA/JMS working notes from the pre-CloudEvents design — read `package-info.java` for the current architecture.)

+**Retention is yours, and the default is unbounded growth.** Nothing in BLADE deletes a row. `sql/retention.sql` holds the time-based DELETE and the partitioning recipes ready to run, but scheduling them is an operator's deliberate act: a job whose purpose is destroying data should not start because a WAR was deployed, on every node of a cluster at once, under a window nobody chose.

 ## Related modules